He Will Love These Fresh Mullet Hairstyle Men Looks

 Retro Layered Mullet

-Some haircuts have attitude the moment you walk in and this one owns it.
+Some cuts just own their attitude from the moment you walk in a room, and this one definitely does.

-The classic layered mullet has a bold 80s edge, yet the smooth taper and mixed texture make it feel modern.
+The classic layered shape has that bold 80s edge, but the smooth taper and blended texture make it feel current.

 @javimara_barberia